 Create a challenge that participants can accomplish on their own time, whether it’s a 5K walk/run, a 50-mile bike ride, or a push-up contest.
 Ask them to fundraise as they train, and support them by providing resources and encouragement.
 As they take on the challenge, participants can post photos on their personal campaign page, connect with supporters using campaign updates, and share across their social media channels (be sure to remind them to tag your organization!)

 Ask people to form teams and go on a scavenger hunt in their area by finding items or completing challenges that can be done anywhere: take a photo with a stranger, find a specific type of car, or locate random objects around their neighborhood.
 There are lots of resources you can look to for creativity when putting together your own scavenger hunt.
 This is one of the best virtual fundraiser ideas for raising funds through a group activity.

 Animal rescues that rely on in-person adoption events can be hit hard by cancellations.
 Holding an online adoption event is a great (and easy) alternative.
 Take photos or set up a puppy or kitten camera so people can view the animals up for adoption, then ask them to submit an online application if they’d like to adopt (you can create a form on your fundraising campaign donation page using the Registration and Ticketing feature).
 While live-streaming, have volunteers provide bios on each of the pups or kittens up for adoption, and also ask for donations.
 Make it clear that this is an opportunity to adopt and support your organization.

 1. Virtual food drive

-In order to help provide nutritious meals to their Los Angeles neighbors, Rare Global started a fundraiser called the Rare Global Virtual Food Drive.
+In order to help provide nutritious meals to their Los Angeles neighbors, Rare Global started a virtual fundraiser called the Rare Global Virtual Food Drive.